james/abscond.org/_posts/2021-11-24-departmental-review-introduction.md

 I'm going to try and explain what they do as if I'm in the pub with you and I'm trying to convince you to go on a date with a friend who works there.
 So read it in that light.

 They will all be on this blog and tagged with '[Departmental Review](/tag/departmental-review/)', so you can read them all on that page.
-First one tomorrow.
+[First one is on the United Kingdom Accreditation Service](/2021/11/25/united-kingdom-accreditation-service.html).